j4s0nmo0n/belettetimoree.github.io/_posts/2023-11-01-WSUS-to-ADCS-ESC8.md

 ### Use of Powershell to find updates

 It is possible for domain servers and computers  to look for update by using Powershell.
-Powershell modules like PoshWSUS

 ## WSUS Attack